Treating a Tongue or Lip Tie

 • Improve overall feelings about breastfeeding

-Untreated Tongue and Upper lip ties have been associated with the following long term consequences depending on the severity of the tie:
+Untreated Tongue ties can been associated with the following long term consequences depending on the severity of the tie:

 • Nutritional problems, inadequate weight gain or failure to thrive